 The IDM End User UI is not supported in a platform deployment, as it does not support authentication through AM.

-You can use the Platform UIs with this deployment, or create your own UIs that support authentication through AM.
+You can use the Set up the platform UIs with this deployment, or create your own UIs that support authentication through AM.

 Download DS

 Follow the instructions in the DS documentation to download DS, and prepare for installation.